 Risk Assessments and Proper Documentation

 Regular compliance audits assess the organization’s adherence to HIPAA regulations.
 These audits can be performed internally or by third-party professionals, and they help identify any deviations from established protocols.
 If violations are identified, corrective actions must be swiftly taken to rectify the issues and prevent future occurrences.
-Staying current with evolving HIPAA regulations is essential to maintaining compliance.
+Staying current with evolving HIPAA regulations is necessary for maintaining compliance.
 As technology and healthcare practices advance, so do the associated risks and requirements.
 Healthcare professionals should regularly monitor updates to the regulations and guidelines provided by the Department of Health and Human Services (HHS) and its Office for Civil Rights (OCR).
 Implementing changes as needed ensures that the organization remains aligned with the latest expectations.